 Rating Agency Beliefs and Credit Market Distortions

-The beliefs of credit rating agencies (CRAs) induce mispricing in bond markets which in turn affect firms’ financial and investment decisions.
-We measure CRA beliefs as the difference in forecasts of future aggregate credit spreads between CRAs and a consensus of other financial institutions.
-We show that when CRAs are relatively more optimistic, they issue higher credit ratings even though their forecasts do not contain additional information regarding future aggregate yields.
-Moreover, this optimism leads to lower initial yields and subsequent negative returns for newly issued bonds.
-In response to this mispricing, firms increase their debt levels, leverage and investment, where the effects are most pronounced among rated firms.
-Finally, when CRAs are more optimistic, firms are more likely to be rated.
-Our results are consistent with investors being overly reliant on the beliefs of rating agencies, causing mispricing in credit markets, which firms then take advantage of.
-Overall, our analysis shows how CRA beliefs drive aggregate financing and investment behavior through mispricing in credit markets.
+Credit rating agencies (CRAs) make regular forecasts of the future credit market conditions and explicitly incorporate these forecasts in their credit rating processes.
+We show that CRAs beliefs induce mispricing in corporate bond markets, which in turn affect firms’ financial and investment decisions.
+We propose a measure of CRA subjective beliefs as the difference in forecasts of future aggregate credit spreads between CRAs and a consensus from many other financial institutions.
+When CRAs are relatively more optimistic, they issue higher credit ratings despite their lack of additional information regarding future credit market conditions.
+CRA optimism leads to lower initial yields and subsequent negative returns for newly issued bonds.
+In response to this mispricing, firms increase their debts, leverage, and investments—where the effects are most pronounced among rated firms—and unrated firms are more likely to be rated.